mirror/dd-wrt/src/router/btrfsprogs/Documentation/btrfs-filesystem.rst

         --enqueue
-                wait if there's another exclusive operation running, otherwise continue
+                wait if there's another exclusive operation running, otherwise continue --offline
+                resize an unmounted (offline) filesystem

+                .. warning:: The offline resize functionality currently supports **only increasing** the size of **single-device** filesystems.
+IOW, shrinking and multi-device filesystems are **not supported** with this option.

+                For filesystems stored in regular files, the file will be truncated to the new size as part of the resize operation.
+                This flag is cannot be used together with with --enqueue since offline resizing is synchronous.

 show [options] [<path>|<uuid>|<device>|<label>]
         Show the btrfs filesystem with some additional info about devices and space